SACHINPAWAR4912/Tutedude-Assign-1/README.md

 # Tutedude-Assign-1
 It's Assignment 1 includes basic of python with Task 1 and Task 2

-#Task 1
-Taken input from the users according to it furthure operations like addition, subtraction, multiplication and divisions operation will be perform.
-#Task 2
+Task 1: Perform Basic Mathematical Operations
+Problem Statement: Write a Python program that does the following:
+1. Takes two numbers as input from the user.
+2. Performs the basic mathematical operations on these two numbers: o	Addition o	Subtraction o	Multiplication o	Division
+3. Displays the results of each operation on the screen.
+ Expected Output:
+The output should include the result of each operation performed, for example:

+Task 2: Create a Personalized Greeting
+Problem Statement: Write a Python program that:
+1. Takes a user's first name and last name as input.
-We will be taking input like first name and last name and a greeting message will appear automatically
+2. Concatenates the first name and last name into a full name.
+3. Prints a personalized greeting message using the full name.